smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 ---

 The container door opened.
-Clean air.
-White light.
-Everything too bright after two hours in the dark with that neon glow.
+Clean air and White light.
+After two hours in the dark with that neon glow, this place had been far too bright.

 Elise stepped out.

 Someone was shouting.
-A man in uniform.
-Security.
+A security guard in uniform.
 He reached for something at his belt but Elise was faster.
 Pull the trigger.
 Thread feeds.
 Needle punches.
 Ceramic through his chest.
 Once.
 Twice.
 Three times.
 Fifteen-centimeter intervals.

 He fell, then bloomed.
 His uniform split open and crystalline petals pushed through, translucent and pulsing their own impossible colors.
 He was laughing, that same laugh Elise had been cackling the whole time.
 The sounds overlapped like they were coming from different dimensions.